IBM/customer-loyalty-program-hyperledger-fabric-VSCode/README.md

 This code pattern is for developers looking to start building blockchain applications with Hyperledger Composer.
 When the reader has completed this code pattern, they will understand how to:

-* Create basic business network using Hyperledger Composer
+* Create basic business network using Hyperledger Composer framework
-* Deploy the network to an instance of Hyperledger Fabric locally and IBM Blockchain
+* Deploy the network to an instance of Hyperledger Fabric locally or on IBM Blockchain Starter Plan
 * Build a Node.js web application to interact with the blockchain network using Composer API